 because the Colorado Supreme Court declined in April

 to take the case after the state’s Court of Appeals affirmed a Colorado Civil Rights Commission decision from May 2014.
-That decision ordered Jack Phillips and his staff at Masterpiece Cakeshop to create cakes for same-sex celebrations.
+That decision ordered Jack Phillips and his staff at Masterpiece Cakeshop to design cakes for same-sex celebrations.
 The decision also ordered Phillips to comply with Colorado’s Anti-Discrimination Act by re-educating his staff and filing quarterly “compliance” reports for two years.

 “No one—not Jack or anyone else—should be forced by the government to further a message that they cannot in good conscience promote,” said ADF Senior Counsel Jeremy Tedesco.
 “And that’s what this case is about.
 Jack, who has happily served people of all backgrounds for years, simply exercised the long-cherished American freedom to decline to use his artistic talents to promote a message and event with which he fundamentally disagrees.
 We are asking the U.S. Supreme Court to ensure that government understands that its duty is to protect the people’s freedom to follow their beliefs personally and professionally, not force them to violate those beliefs as the price of earning a living.”